Ready to say goodbye to student loan debt for good? Learn More

 Written by the Upsolve TeamLegally reviewed by Attorney Andrea Wimmer

-What Are the Michigan Bankruptcy Exemptions, and Why Are They Important in a Chapter 7 Bankruptcy?
+Why Are Michigan’s Bankruptcy Exemptions Important in a Chapter 7 Bankruptcy?

 Does Michigan Allow Filers To Use Federal Bankruptcy Exemptions?

 Yes.
 Bankruptcy filers in Michigan can choose between two sets of exemptions: federal bankruptcy exemptions and state exemptions so long as they've lived in Michigan for at least two years.
 Keep in mind that you can’t protect property by using both sets of exemptions.
-You’ll have to pick the set that works best for you.
-If you decide to use Michigan's exemptions, you can also use the federal nonbankruptcy exemptions.
+You have to pick the set that works best for you.
+If you decide to use Michigan's exemptions, you can also use the federal non-bankruptcy exemptions, which primarily protect retirement accounts.

 Read more Google reviews ⇾